Tanu-N-Prabhu/Python/README.md

 # Repository Contents

-<b>This repository is divided into two parts such as Python Coding for Beginners and Data Science.</b>
+### This repository is divided into two parts such as Python Coding and Data Science for Beginners.

 ## Python Coding